 Nest Box Dimensions

-Many different species of native birds make their nests in hollow tree cavities including chickadees, woodpeckers, owls and bluebirds.
+Many different species of native birds make their nests in hollow tree cavities including chickadees, woodpeckers, owls, bluebirds, and wood ducks.

 As more woodland is lost to urban sprawl, it is becoming increasingly more difficult for cavity nesting birds to find suitable nesting sites to safely raise their young.
 Fortunately, many cavity nesting birds will readily move into a man-made nest box.